Skip to main content

 • Connectivity Alerts

-Checking this option will enable the Meraki cloud to send an email* whenever a client device with a specific tag stops checking-in for more than the determined time threshold.
+Checking this option will enable the Meraki cloud to send an email* whenever a client endpoint with a specific tag stops checking-in for more than the determined time threshold.
 This will alert an administrator of any abnormal client outage.

 *You will also receive an email when the client comes back online.